 GAWF’s “FOUR FEET FREE” campaign seeks to raise awareness of this practice and ultimately eliminate it in favour of kinder, more sustainable solutions – one of which, we believe, is the use of electric fencing.
 Sadly, given the financial situations of many farmers and equine owners, the purchase and installation of such fencing is just not feasible.
 That’s why we’ve written to the Ministry of Rural Development and Food asking for their support in providing and/or subsidising the cost.

-Co-signed by Dr Nikolaos Panousis and Dr Nikolaos Diakakis from the University of Thessaloniki’s Department of Veterinary Medicine, we’re hopeful that our pleas will bring about real, lasting change for the victims of ‘hobbling’ as well as alleviating the financial and economic struggles experienced by farmers and equine owners, particularly in more rural locations.
+Co-signed by Dr Nikolaos Panousis and Dr Nikolaos Diakakis from the University of Thessaloniki’s Department of Veterinary Medicine, we put forward our aim to bring about real, lasting change for the victims of ‘hobbling’ as well as alleviating the financial and economic struggles experienced by farmers and equine owners, particularly in more rural locations.

 As well as lobbying for such changes, a core part of the “FOUR FEET FREE” campaign is education: approaching, informing and educating the next generation to encourage better practices and ultimately a culture of kindness and compassion.
 We remain committed to changing attitudes across Greece – and changing them for good!